Mary Baker Eddy: Spiritualism

-Eddy separated from her second husband Daniel Patterson, after which she boarded for four years with several families in Lynn, Amesbury, and elsewhere.
+Eddy separated from her second husband Daniel Patterson in 1866, after which she boarded for four years with several families in Lynn, Massachusetts and elsewhere.
 Frank Podmore wrote:

-After she became well known, reports surfaced that Eddy was a medium in Boston at one time.
-At the time when she was said to be a medium there, she lived some distance away.
+According to Peel, spiritualists were "eager to claim her as one of their own."
+After she became well known, reports surfaced that Eddy had been a medium years earlier in Boston and St. Louis.
+However, at the time when she was said to be a medium there, she lived some distance away in North Groton, where she was bedridden.
 According to Gill, Eddy knew spiritualists and took part in some of their activities, but was never a convinced believer.
 For example, she visited her friend Sarah Crosby in 1864, who believed in Spiritualism.
 According to Sibyl Wilbur, Eddy attempted to show Crosby the folly of it by pretending to channel Eddy's dead brother Albert and writing letters which she attributed to him.
-In regard to the deception, biographer Hugh Evelyn Wortham commented that "Mrs. Eddy's followers explain it all as a pleasantry on her part to cure Mrs. Crosby of her credulous belief in spiritualism."
+In regard to the deception, biographer Hugh Evelyn Wortham stated "Mrs. Eddy's followers explain it all as a pleasantry on her part to cure Mrs. Crosby of her credulous belief in spiritualism."
 However, Martin Gardner has argued against this, stating that Eddy was working as a spiritualist medium and was convinced by the messages.
 According to Gardner, Eddy's mediumship converted Crosby to Spiritualism.

 In one of her spiritualist trances to Crosby, Eddy gave a message that was supportive of Phineas Parkhurst Quimby, stating "P. Quimby of Portland has the spiritual truth of diseases.
 You must imbibe it to be healed.
 Go to him again and lean on no material or spiritual medium."
 The paragraph that included this quote was later omitted from an official sanctioned biography of Eddy.